mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 #### Query with NULL on joins

-Rows that have null on one or more of the joined on keys will be filtered out when using inner joins.
-To preserve the row, an outer join has to be used.
+Rows that have null on one or more of the joined-on keys will be filtered out when using inner joins.
+To preserve the row, an outer join must be used.

 When joining on multiple keys, where one or more of the keys can be null, we have to handle the nulls in the join.
 A naive way of handling the null could be like this: